 Step One

-Wash and chop your pears so they fit in the blender or juicer.
+Wash and chop your apples and pears so they fit in the blender or juicer.

-You don’t need to peel the pears first.
+You don’t need to peel the pears before chopping them into smaller pieces.

 Please see the recipe card at the end of this post for the exact ingredients and measurements.